kg4zow/remarkable.jms1.info/src/info/issues.md

 Having some kind of policy statement from reMarkable about this would help.
 For example, "this file's format is guaranteed to stay the same for all 3.x firmware versions, but may change in 4.x".

+### Limited sleep options

+The tablet has an "Auto sleep" function where, if you don't interact with it for 20 minutes, the tablet will put itself to sleep. **The time should be configurable**, either as a list of options (with "one hour" as one of the options), or as an entry field where the user can enter how many minutes (where I would enter `60`.)

+### Limited security options

+The tablet has a feature which allows you to set a four-digit PIN number to unlock it. **This should be more configurable.**

+Ideally it should allow the user to create an arbitrary-length password, and the "correct' password should be stored as a hash (like what *most* Linux machines store in the `/etc/shadow` file) so that if somebody finds a backup, they won't be able to just *read* the password out of the `xochitl.conf` file like they can with the current four-digit PIN.

+If that's too hard, then *at least* allow arbitrary length numeric PIN codes - maybe with a *minimum* of four digits, but allow longer numbers.
+As an example, the code I *currently* use to unlock my phone is ten digits, and at one point in the past it was 17 digits.

 ## Cloud service

 ### Required

-The software on the tablet was designed around the idea that every tablet would be connected to the cloud service.
-It doesn't seem like a whole lot of thought went into tablets that *don't* connect to the cloud.
+The software on the tablet seems to have been *designed* around the idea that every tablet would be connected to the cloud service.
+It doesn't look like a whole lot of thought went into tablets that *don't* connect to the cloud.

 * Some people are not ALLOWED to connect to the cloud, because of corporate policy or legal compliance reasons.

     One example of this would be HIPAA, the US law covering privacy of healthcare records.
-I know it's possible to sign a BAA which would make reMarkable liable in case of a breach due to their cloud systems, but (1) even with a BAA in place I wouldn't want to take that chance with healthcare information in the first place, and (2) there are other reasons, such as lawyer/client confidentiality, which preclude people from using the cloud service.
+I know it's possible to sign a BAA which would make reMarkable liable in case of a breach due to their cloud systems, but (1) even with a BAA in place I wouldn't want to take that chance with healthcare information in the first place, and (2) there are other reasons, such as lawyer/client confidentiality, which would preclude people from using the cloud service.

 * Others, like myself, don't WANT to connect to the cloud.

     In my case, it's because the cloud is hosted with google, who I *absolutely* do not trust at all.
-Their core business is advertising, and I don't trust them *not* to scan through copies of the sync'ed files from my tablets and use them to build or refine an "advertising profile" against me.
+Their core business is advertising, and I don't trust them *not* to scan through copies of the sync'ed files from my tablets and use them to build or refine an "advertising profile" against me, or to write their own handwriting recognition program to convert pen strokes to text - again, to feed their ad-targeting database.

 This is a problem because some parts of the tablet's functionality require the cloud service.

 * The third-party sync functionality with Dropbox, google, and microsoft, was designed to work through the cloud.

     When you create a link to these services, the authentication tokens are held on reMarkable's cloud servers.
-The tablet itself never talks to these services - whenever you exchange files with these services, the cloud servers are actually doing the work, and the tablet picks up the changes through the existing "sync to reMarkable cloud" mechanism.
+The tablet itself never talks to these services - when you exchange files with them, the cloud servers are actually doing the work, and the tablet picks up the changes through the sync mechanism it already uses.

-    This is definitely a simpler design, but it means that reMarkable employees, and anybody who hacks into reMarkable's servers, have access to those authentication tokens, and therefore have access to your accounts on these third-party services.
+    This is definitely a *simpler* design to implement, but it means that reMarkable employees, and anybody who hacks into reMarkable's servers, have access to those authentication tokens, and therefore have access to your accounts on these third-party services.
 It's possible for them to read, add, delete, or change any files that you have access to on those other services, whether you interact with the files through the reMarkable tablet or not.
+(I'm not saying that reMarkable employees *would* do this, but ...
+How often do you read in the news about these "ransomware" jokers selling millions of peoples' data on the "dark web"?)

-    The software which talks to these external services *could have been* designed to run directly on the tablet, either by building the clients into the reMarkable software, or even better, through a documented "plug-in" interface, which would allow others to write file-exchange plug-ins that could run on the tablet.
+    The software which talks to these external services *could have been* designed to run directly on the tablet, either by building their clients into the tablet software, or even better, through a documented "plug-in" interface, which would allow others to write file-exchange plug-ins that could also run on the  tablet.
 In my case I have no interest in Dropbox, google, or microsoft, but I would be VERY interested in using (or maybe writing?) a plug-in to exchange files with [Keybase](https://keybase.io/).)

-* The handwriting recognition is performed by a company called [MyScript](https://www.myscript.com/).
+* The handwriting recognition is performed by a third-party company called [MyScript](https://www.myscript.com/).
 When you ask for handwriting to be "recognized", the tablet sends the pen-strokes to a reMarkable cloud server, which then forwards the information to MyScript.

     In a way this makes sense.
-I'm sure reMarkable is *paying* for an API key with MyScript, which is used for *all* of the handwriting recognition requests from all reMarkable tablets, and they don't want their API key to exist on the tablets where "hackers" like me could find it and use it for things which have nothing to do with a reMarkable tablet.
+I'm sure reMarkable is *paying* for an API key with MyScript, which it uses for *all* of the handwriting recognition requests from all reMarkable tablets, and they don't want their API key to exist on the tablets where "hackers" like me could find it and use it for handwriting recognition requests from other devices or programs.

     I do wish they had built in an *option* for users to get their own API key from MyScript, and have the tablet send handwriting recognition requests directly to them, but ... to be fair, that would mean two totally different "code paths" for handwriting recognition, which would make the software harder to maintain and support.